MadrigalStreetCartel/neuz/README.md

 ### Slot Configuration

-If you're using slot-dependent actions such as `On-Demand Pickup Pet` or `Use Skills to Attack`, make sure to configure the slot bar in Neuz accordingly.
+If you're using slot-dependent actions such as `On-Demand Pickup Pet`, make sure to configure the slot bar in Neuz accordingly.

 | Slot Symbol | Flyff Equivalent |
 | ----------- | ---------------- |